tiprankstipranks

 International Operations - Risk 1

-Political, economic, currency, and other risks associated with our international operations could adversely affect our and our international franchisees' operating results.
+Political, economic, currency, and other risks associated with our international operations could have a material adverse effect on our and our international franchisees' operating results.

 Natural and Human Disruptions2 | 5.4%